Garnet Mimms: Biography

 Mimms gave up his music career shortly afterwards.
 He became a born-again Christian, and in the 1980s found his calling ministering to lost souls as part of the New Jerusalem Prison Ministry.
 He later established the Bottom Line Revival Ministries, again ministering to prisoners.
-In 2007 he returned to recording, and a year later released a new gospel album Is Anybody Out There? on the Evidence label, produced and (primarily) written by Jon Tiven.
+In 2007 he returned to recording, and a year later released a new album Is Anybody Out There? on the Evidence label, produced and (primarily) written by Jon Tiven.
+AllMusic's review stated, "The material is all retro soul-gospel and leaves his previous solo gospel outing in the dust."
+Tiven co-wrote songs for the album with Felix Cavaliere, P.F.
+Sloan, Little Milton and Spooner Oldham, among others.

 Mimms was given a Pioneer Award in 1999 by the Rhythm and Blues Foundation.

 Discography

 Chart singles

 Note: * Billboard did not publish R&B chart in this period.